think-ke/playbook/safety_module/module0.md

 ## Introduction

 AI bots are increasingly shaping how people access information, make decisions, and engage with services.
-With this power comes responsibility. **Safety by Design (SBD)** ensures bots are built with trust, inclusivity, and resilience at their core.
+With this power comes responsibility. **Safety by Design (SBD)** ensures bots are built with trust,responsibility,quality, inclusivity, and resilience at their core.

 This guidance provides practical steps for bot builders to embed safety throughout the entire lifecycle of their projects — from concept to scale.